mainmatter/mainmatter.com/blog/_posts/2018-02-14-handling-webhooks-in-phoenix.md

 `change_path_info/2` changes the `path_info` property on the `%Conn{}`, based on the request payload matched in `call/2`, in this case to `"webhook/addition"`.
 You'll notice I also added a no-op function clause for `call/2`.
 If other routes are added and don't need to be manipulated in the same way as the ones above, we need to make sure the request gets through to the router unmodified.

-This strategy isn't great however.
+This strategy isn't great, however.
 We are placing code in the endpoint, which will be executed no matter what the request path is.
 Furthermore, the endpoint is only supposed to (from the [docs](https://hexdocs.pm/phoenix/Phoenix.Endpoint.html#content)):

 * provide a wrapper for starting and stopping the endpoint as part of a supervision tree
 * define an initial plug pipeline for requests to pass through